 -msse2: (x86 only, added in GHC 7.0.1) Use the SSE2 registers and instruction set to implement floating point operations when using the native code generator.
 This gives a substantial performance improvement for floating point, but the resulting compiled code will only run on processors that support SSE2 (Intel Pentium 4 and later, or AMD Athlon 64 and later).
+The LLVM backend will also use SSE2 if your processor supports it but detects this automatically so no flag is required.

 SSE2 is unconditionally used on x86-64 platforms.